phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Resultset.rst

 public  **offsetSet** (*int* $index, :doc:`Phalcon\\Mvc\\ModelInterface <Phalcon_Mvc_ModelInterface>` $value)

-Resulsets cannot be changed.
+Resultsets cannot be changed.
 It has only been implemented to meet the definition of the ArrayAccess interface

 public  **offsetUnset** (*int* $offset)

-Resulsets cannot be changed.
+Resultsets cannot be changed.
 It has only been implemented to meet the definition of the ArrayAccess interface